Compensation After a Multi-Vehicle Crash in Ada, OK

 Construction Companies

-For construction zone crashes, carry exposure for traffic control inadequacies, work zone design issues, or other construction-related contributions.
+Work zone cases, may bear responsibility for traffic control inadequacies, work zone design issues, or other construction-related contributions.

 Property Owners